arnovb-github/PoshCommence/readme.md

 `Test-CmcFilter [-Category] <string> [-Filter] <ICursorFilter> [<CommonParameters>]`

 This will tell you if Commence accepts the filter as valid, regardless of results.
 Using this cmdlet in a production environment is not recommended, because it is very resource-expensive.

-## Getting values from a single field ##
-There is also the `Get-CmcFieldValue` cmdlet.
-It is like the little brother of `Get-CmcFieldValues` (note the singular vs plural).
-You would use it when you quickly want to get the values of a single field, without the overhead that `Get-CmcFieldValues` creates.
-It only supports direct fields, and does not support filtering or THIDs.
-It does support using views, so you can still use filters, just set them in Commence.

-`Get-CmcFieldValue [-CategoryOrViewName] <string> [[-FieldName] <string>] [-UseView] [<CommonParameters>]`

 ## Count connected items ##
 This can be useful for example when the database specifies at most a single connection, but multiple connections exist.
 (Commence does not always enforce that setting).